shellgei/rusty_bash/README.md

 ## For Contributors

-Please give us issues and pull requests in a way you think sensible.
+Please give us issues or pull requests in a way you think sensible.
 We do not have a rigid rule at this stage.

-### memo (20240704)

-The dev-* branches are deprecated since the main branch is not synchronized to the articles any more.

 ## List of Features